Fun Food for Kids

 Rachel Hochstadt, MA, RD, CSP, CDN

-Forget the ForkLet’s make things interesting!
-Using different feeding tools in the kitchen is a fantastic way to incorporate fun and function while eating.
-For one, it promotes varied hand eye coordination.
+Next, let’s make things interesting!
+Using different feeding tools in the kitchen is a fantastic way to make fun food for kids and an awesome way to incorporate new functional skills while eating.
+For example, it can promote varied hand eye coordination.
 It also makes the food experience interesting for your child.
-Some fun ideas including using food picks for snacktime – kiddie cheese plate anyone?
+Some ideas include using food picks for snacktime – kiddie cheese plate anyone?
 For older children, try using chopsticks!
-There are a bunch of kid – friendly versions available on the internet, including those linked here and here.
+There are a bunch of kid – friendly versions available to buy.
+Here is a fun trainer chopstick we just love! (affiliate link).

 We are sorry that this post was not useful for you!